Sigma Arae

-This is an A-type main sequence star with a stellar classification of A0 V. Unusually for an A-type star, X-ray emissions with a luminosity of 4.6×10^29 erg s^{−1} have been detected from Sigma Arae.
+This is an A-type main sequence star with a stellar classification of A0 V. It has 2.6 times the mass of the Sun and 4.9 times the Sun's radius.
+The star is radiating 215 times the luminosity of the Sun from its photosphere at an effective temperature of 9,986 K. Unusually for an A-type star, X-ray emissions with a luminosity of 4.6×10^29 erg s^{−1} have been detected from Sigma Arae.
 Normally this is explained by the presence of a lower mass orbiting companion star.
 However, such a scenario does not appear to hold true for this star.
 Instead, the signature of a surface magnetic field has been detected with a strength of roughly 128±73 Gauss, indicating the source of the X-rays may be surface magnetic activity.